Podman vs Docker: What Are the Differences?

 Key Features of Podman:

 • Daemon-Free Design: Podman operates without a central daemon, unlike Docker, minimizing security risks and reducing attack surfaces.
+This can be compared to lightweight frontend libraries that don't require a heavy runtime.

 • Rootless Containers: Podman allows users to manage containers without root privileges, enhancing security.
+This is analogous to how some frontend frameworks promote strict data flow to prevent unintended side effects.

 Streamline your container management workflows with cutting-edge solutions.